Patterns

 Discovered Attack

-• Key square: The piece that moves (blocker)
+• Key square: The piece that moves (the blocker)

 • Targets: The piece attacked by the revealed attacker